lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 }
 ```

-## Working with Accounts
+## Working with accounts

-When working with an Account, Lune recommends viewing the Project bundles in your [dashboard](https://dashboard.lune.co/) and Bundle portfolios in your [account page](https://dashboard.lune.co/settings/accounts).
+When working with an account, Lune recommends viewing the Project bundles in your [dashboard](https://dashboard.lune.co/) and Bundle portfolios in your [account page](https://dashboard.lune.co/settings/accounts).

 This is the equivalent of fetching Project bundles and Bundle portfolios via the Lune API.